Samatta beats Wanyama to top of social media popularity | Goal.com

 Samatta has 1.4m followers on Instagram, 73, 219 on Facebook and 197, 000 on Twitter.
 Second on the list is Kenyan midfielder Victor Wanyama who has a total of 933, 908 followers, with 439, 000 coming from Instagram, 100, 908 on Facebook and 394, 000 on Twitter.

 Wanyama is currently not enjoying life in the Premier League since he has been frozen out by Jose Mourinho at Tottenham.
-The last time the Kenyan captain featured for Spurs was way back December 11 when he came on as a second-half substitute in the 3-1 defeat against Bayern Munich in the Champions League.
+The last time the Kenyan captain featured for Spurs was way back on December 11 when he came on as a second-half substitute against Bayern Munich in the Champions League.

 Mohammed Hussein of Tanzania champions Simba SC comes third with a total of 514, 944 followers, while Kenyan striker Michael Olunga, who turns out for Kashiwa Reysol in the Japanese league, is fourth with a total of 427, 180.